 TwoBallScrewBall replied to 91e30181's topic in 2014-2018 Silverado & Sierra TroubleshootingI was not aware we even had that, I'll check for the setting and see if that fixes the issue for me as well.

-TwoBallScrewBall started following Headlight adjustment for lifted trucks?, Stereo sound deterioration after 10+ mins high volume, GM Stepping Up on Brake Issue and and 2 others
+TwoBallScrewBall started following Any solution for the shaky / jiggle low beam headlight?, Stereo sound deterioration after 10+ mins high volume, GM Stepping Up on Brake Issue and and 1 other

 TwoBallScrewBall replied to 91e30181's topic in 2014-2018 Silverado & Sierra TroubleshootingMy 2016 did this, but it was a lease and I didn't care.
 My 2018 does this also.
 Same thing, blast some music for long enough and the audio breaks up.
 I am absolutely certain it is an overheat condition with the audio amp.
 Where is the amp on the base model (non-bose) trucks?
 A small quiet fan positioned near it might help.
 I have the 8" Mylink but no bose.
 Same as the 2016, and same issue.
 My previous car it was under the passenger seat.
 If it's somewhere that is accessible and has room to mount a small computer fan I would be willing to give that a shot and report back.